Kofen/PoE_Ethernet_GPIB_Adapter/SW/README.md

 ## AR488_ComPorts.cpp and AR488_ComPorts.h

-* DEVNULL externalised to become a dependency
+* DEVNULL externalised to become a dependency (this is minor, as we do not use it, hence DEVNULL.h is commented out)
 * Added include to `EthernetStream.h`
 * `startDataPort()` version added that points to a `EthernetStream`.
 * `int maintainDataPort()` added